EnterpriseDeveloper/golang_message_passing/Readme.md

 - `removeItem [item to remove]` - remove item from Storage.

 ## Execntion
-## Be sure to run docker-compose before executing any command on Client-side.
+## Be sure to run `docker-compose up --build` before executing any command on Client-side.
-Open folder Client in your terminal and run `go run main.go addItem test` or any command listed above.
+Open folder `client` in your terminal and run `go run main.go addItem test` or any command listed above.